Gates STA-Level

 2. Input Level Adjustment: It adjusts automatically for differences between the levels of various input sources like microphones, turntables, remote feeds, and projectors, ensuring consistent output even when the input levels vary.

-3. Automatic Fader: The Sta-Level can be used as an automatic fader, lowering turntable output by 20 to 30 dB when the microphone is active and then automatically restoring the turntable to its original level once the microphone is off.
+3. Automatic Fader: The Gates Sta-Level can be used as an automatic fader, lowering turntable output by 20 to 30 dB when the microphone is active and then automatically restoring the turntable to its original level once the microphone is off.

 4. Remote Line Control: During extended remote broadcasts, it can regulate individual incoming remote line levels, making it possible to adjust a remote amplifier’s output and control it through the Gates STA-Level for up to a ±15 dB variation, freeing the operator to focus on other tasks.